 What Occurs First When Anxiety and Substance Abuse Co-Occur?

-When someone is anxious and worried all the time, which is the clinical definition of anxiety, then they may use drugs to alleviate the symptoms.
+When someone is anxious and worried, which is the clinical definition of anxiety, they may use drugs to alleviate the symptoms.
 Drugs or even alcohol may make the person feel calmer and able to manage the anxiety.
 Over time, the person may develop a substance use disorder.
 In this instance, we can see how anxiety led to drug use.

 On the other hand, a side effect of certain drugs is anxiety.
-Additionally, when you try to quit just about any drug or alcohol, you will likely experience some anxiety.
-Drugs can change the way your brain responds to the world, thus leading to an anxiety disorder that may not have existed before.
+Additionally, when you try to quit just about any drug or alcohol, you will likely experience anxiety.
+Drugs can change how your brain responds to the world, thus leading to an anxiety disorder that may not have existed before.

 Welcome to our Tides Edge Detox facility, where you will find help and healing for co-occurring conditions such as anxiety and addiction.
 Our JCAHO accredited detox center provides the help you need to get off drugs and overcome anxiety disorders.
 We offer comprehensive detox and therapy rehab.
 Some different treatment options we have, include: